unicode-org/message-format-wg/guidelines/goals.md

     model, with well defined rules for handling text, special characters, escape sequences, whitespace, markup, as well as parsing errors.

- 3. A specification for lossless conversion between the data model and XLIFF.
+ 3. A specification for a one-to-one mapping between the data model and XLIFF.

  4. A specification for resolving translations at runtime, including interpolated data types and runtime errors.

+ 5. A conformance test suite for parsing and formatting messages.

 ## Non-Goals